TheSlimvReal/PSE---LA-meets-ML/wiki/Setup_Install_Ginkgo_for_Labeling.md

 ./install_ginkgo_benchmarks.sh
 ```

-If there are no errors during while running the command, you can start using the labeling module.
+If there are no errors while running the command, you can start using the labeling module.

 ## Debugging